ecilasun/e32/README.md

 # TODO

 - Expose FPGA pins connected to the GPIO / PMOD / LED / BUTTON peripherals as memory mapped devices.
+- Work on a bus arbiter to support more than one HART (ideally one director and several worker harts)
 - Add minimal amount of CSR registers required for hardware and timer interrupts to work.